 Members include: individuals such as actors, musicians, dancers, directors, choreographers, theatre educators, stage designers, dramatists, critics, cultural journalists, researchers and cultural officers, as well as organisations, such as theatre companies, NGOs, institutions, amateur drama groups, societies, schools, crèches, and other networks.

-ASSITEJ SA publishes a Theatre4youth catalogue every two years which reflects the dynamic nature of theatre for young audiences in the country.
+The Theatre4youth catalogue reflects the dynamic nature of theatre for young audiences in SA.
 The online version of this catalogue can be found at www.theatre4youth.co.za